DJ-Greenwood/DJ-Greenwood/README.md

 ## Features

 - **Data Analytics Showcase**: Dive deep into my analytics projects, understand my methodologies and the tools I use.
-- **Project Management**: A comprehensive view of the projects I've led, highlighting successful implementations and cross-department collaborations.
 - **Regulatory Compliance**: An overview of my experience ensuring global regulatory compliance with detailed documentation.

 ## Getting Started